dafny-lang/dafny/docs/_includes/Types.md

   }
 }
 ```
-An instance of this iterator is created using:
+An instance of this iterator is created using
 ```dafny
 iter := new Gen(30);
 ```